Student Course Loads

 While each faculty member has the authority to set attendance and participation requirements for his/her classes, the college in general expects that students will regularly attend the classes for which they are registered from the first day onward.
 In the case of distance learning courses, the expectation is for participation through timely completion of assignments, involvement in online discussion groups, contact with the instructor to ask a question about the academic subject studied in the course, and other such indicators of engagement with the course.

 Faculty are required to administratively withdraw any student who fails to attend or participate in a class during the first 20 percent of its meeting dates.
-This withdrawal is recorded as a Q grade and an effective date of last attendance must be assigned.
+This withdrawal is recorded as an NA grade and an effective date of last attendance must be assigned.
 It is treated the same as a student-initiated withdrawal in terms of its impact on the GPA.

 Administrative withdrawals take priority over student-initiated withdrawals.
-Students who have been given a Q by the instructor may not, therefore, change this grade to a W at a later time in the semester.
+Students who have been given an NA by the instructor may not, therefore, change this grade to a W at a later time in the semester.

 Withdrawal from Classes